-- The decision to opt out must be taken freely by the staff member.
+- the decision to opt out of the workplace pension must be taken freely by the staff member

 The opt-out period